andyjost/Sprite/src/python/interpreter/README.md

 Metadata: py.format
 -------------------
 Overrides the default show function.
 The value may either be a string, which will be formatted with the successor representations, or a function, which will be called with the successors.

+One use of this is to provide special formatting for lists and tuples.

 Metadata: py.tag